laravel/docs/broadcasting.md

     ->send();
 ```

-The example above would result in a broadcast event similar to the following:
+The example above will result in a broadcast event similar to the following:

 ```json
 {